-Heat and fumes can kill or injure the trunks, branches and leaves, reducing the trees ability to survive.
+Heat and fumes can kill or injure the trunks, branches and leaves, reducing the trees ability to survive (See figure A15.5).

-Figure 5: Keep all construction equipment, generators, and static machinery well away from the branch spread.
+Keep all construction equipment, generators, and static machinery well away from the branch spread.
 Do not light any fires or create any source of heat or noxious fumes within the branch spread of a tree.

-Figure 6: Do not put soil, debris, or any construction materials against tree trunks or within the root zone.
+Do not put soil, debris, or any construction materials against tree trunks or within the root zone.

-3.2 BELOW GROUND DAMAGE
+3.2 Below ground damage